 How long have you been guiding in the Keys?

-I have been a full-time Keys guide for thirteen years and have over thirty years experience on the water.
+I have been a full-time Keys guide for fifteen years and have over thirty years experience on the water.

 Why should I hire you?

 You won’t find a harder working guide.
 I hate the phrase “That’s why they call it fishing”.
 I know Mother Nature is in charge and fishless days do happen but it never gets any easier to accept.
 Even on great days I’m content but never satisfied.
 I’m always looking to do better for my clients.

 I’m a straight shooter.
 If bonefishing stinks I’m not going to tell you it’s great.
 Unfortunately, there are guides that will tell you what you want to hear and simply take your money.

 I love taking people fishing.
 It’s as simple as that.

 When is the best time of year to fish?

 Whenever you get the chance!
 It’s true that there are parts of the year when certain species are more abundant but the weather is always the determining factor.
 For example, the winter months are not considered prime time for tarpon but get a good spell of weather and the fishing can be amazing.

 Should I book more than one day?